heru-himawan-tl/fdaf/README.md

 configuration, makes implementation and configuration to be more simple, and even lets you write less of code.

+## Builtin Ready-To-Use-Application-Source

+The source code distribution of FDAF includes the following application sources:

+- Account Management Boards:
+  - Add Administrator
+  - Staff Invitation
+  - User (with listing, editor (to add new record & alter), view, remove, mass remove, and check orphan data)
+  - Department (with listing, editor (to add new record & alter), view, remove, mass remove, and check orphan data)
+  - Role (with listing, editor (to add new record & alter), view, remove, mass remove, and check orphan data)
+  - User Group (with listing, editor (to add new record & alter), view, remove, mass remove, and check orphan data)
+  - User Group Member (with listing, editor (to add new record & alter), view, remove, mass remove, and check orphan data)
+  - Employee (with listing, editor (to add new record & alter), view, remove, mass remove, and check orphan data)
+- Mailer Configuration Board

 ## Documentation

 Documentation (API, Manuals, & Getting Started) not available yet within